Ship live translations

 Clear the translation log.

-Export session transcript in JSON, CSV, or TXT format.
+Export session transcript in JSON, CSV, or plain text format (via format query param).

 User Management

-List all users (requires user_management permission); passwords stripped.
+List all users (requires user_management permission; password hashes stripped).

-Update user admin status &/or assigned roles (requires user_management permission).
+Update a user’s admin status and/or role assignments (requires user_management permission).

-Delete a user account (requires user_management permission); cannot delete yourself.
+Delete a user account (requires user_management permission; prevents self-deletion).

 Roles & Permissions